HarlanSim/Recap/README.md

 # Recap

-A simple cognitive therapy quiz Android app which asks you to assess statements based on the experience of your day.
+A simple cognitive behaviour therapy quiz Android app which asks you to assess statements based on the experience of your day.
 It contains an additional exercise where you enter 3 good things from your day into a form.
 You also have the option to view your past entries in a calendar.
 Currently is still a work-in-progress.

 ## Prerequisites